plumed-nest/plumed-nest/contribute.md

 --------------------------------
 Contributing to PLUMED-NEST is free and easy.
 To do so you must:

 * Collect the files you used in your calculations.
 Please test the validity of the PLUMED input files you are submitting before you upload.
-The tests that are run by the nest use the command `plumed driver --natoms 100000 --parse-only --kt 2.49 --plumed plumed.dat`
+The tests that are run by PLUMED-NEST use the command `plumed driver --natoms 100000 --parse-only --kt 2.49 --plumed plumed.dat`
 * Create and upload a zip file containing all your inputs to your favorite repository.
 Popular solutions are [Zenodo](https://zenodo.org) and [GitHub](http://github.com).
 Additional info about where to host your zip file can be found [here](https://github.com/plumed-nest/plumed-nest/blob/master/README.md#zip-info).
 * Fill in the sections of the form below.
 All fields are required, unless otherwise specified.